QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 #### Preferences

-Preferences are available at two scopes: user and system.
+Preferences are available in two scopes: user and system.
 Each preference is associated with a class.

 * Static <small>(replace `XXX.class` with any class)</small>